 8. The Louvin Brothers

-The Louvin Brothers, made up of Charlie and Ira Louvin, had a string of top-ten songs on the country charts during the 1950s.
+Made up of Charlie and Ira Louvin, the Louvin Brothers had a string of top-ten songs on the country charts during the 1950s.

 Some of their top songs include “I Don’t Believe You’ve Met My Baby,” “You’re Running Wild,” and “When I Stop Dreaming.”
 The brothers got their start in the Baptist church, and their faith heavily influenced their early music.